 Private Health Insurance

 Private health insurance encompasses all insurance that federal and state governments do not administer.
-It is one of the most flexible and varied insurance types in terms of coverage benefits and eligibility requirements.
+It is one of the most flexible and varied insurance types regarding coverage benefits and eligibility requirements.

-Keep in mind that certain health care plans, like short-term plans or catastrophic coverage, may not offer the benefits listed under the Affordable Care Act.
+Remember that certain healthcare plans, like short-term plans or catastrophic coverage, may not offer the benefits listed under the Affordable Care Act.